When is a Fever too High – Isn’t Dangerous

 Adults are typically better able to determine when our symptoms are making us feel so bad that we need to seek medical treatment, but if you aren’t sure, evaluate what is going on.

-Learn how to check your cold and flu symptoms, evaluate a fever, and know the situations when you should see a doctor for a fever.
+Learn how to check your cold and flu symptoms, evaluate a fever, and know when to see a doctor for a fever.

-If you are interested in checking other best remote thermometers be sure to check the Remote Thermometer and these other articles.
+If you are interested in checking out other best remote thermometers, be sure to check out the Remote Thermometer and these other articles.

 Leave a Comment